Awni00/decentralized-MARL-general-cts-spaces/README.md

 - `sim_utils.py`: module containing some basic utility functions for running simulations.

-- look at the `notebooks` folder for examples using these modules (the notebooks are varied in content; at the moment this is just a dump of various experiments that are part of a research project).
+- look at the `notebooks` folder for examples using these modules (the notebooks are varied in content; at the moment this is just a dump of various experiments that are part of the research project).